Old Fashioned Chicken Soup

 Step seven

-Take out chicken and remove the meat off the bones.
+Take out the chicken and remove the meat from the bones.
 Place chicken pieces back in the stockpot.

-I make a salad, take out a crusty roll, butter and then ladle some old fashioned chicken soup into a couple of crocks.
+I make a salad, take out a crusty roll, and butter, and then ladle some old-fashioned chicken soup into a couple of crocks.

 Time to eat.